Pirates vs. Cardinals Player Props Betting Odds

-Nolan Arenado and Bryan Reynolds are among the players with prop bets available when the St. Louis Cardinals and the Pittsburgh Pirates play at PNC Park on Tuesday (at 7:05 PM ET).
+Player prop betting options for Nolan Arenado, Bryan Reynolds and others are available in the St. Louis Cardinals-Pittsburgh Pirates matchup at PNC Park on Wednesday, starting at 12:35 PM ET.

 Bet on this matchup or its props with BetMGM!